browniebroke/browniebroke.com/src/pages/tils/2022-05-03-tracking-down-bug-with-tox-and-git.md

 ---
 date: 2022-05-03
-title: 'Tracking down a bug with tox and git'
+title: "Tracking down a bug with tox and git"
 ---

 Today I wanted to track down what broke the CI of an open source library ([django-coverage-plugin](https://github.com/nedbat/django_coverage_plugin)) which is testing against Django main branch.